June 2, 2021: For current information about Rosemont College’s plan to keep the campus community safe from COVID-19, please visit here.

 Q: What is Two Terms, One Focus?

 A: All courses will be “hybrid,” which means they will have an online component, including classes taught on campus.
 This will allow our faculty to combine in-classroom lectures with our state-of-the-art online platform, Canvas, and ensure the best educational experience possible.
+For the spring semester, each class will have 2 synchronous class meetings per week.

 Q: What are some of the other benefits of Two Terms, One Focus

 A: Two Terms, One Focus has many benefits for our Undergraduate College students: While it is our firm intention to begin the Fall semester with in-person classes on campus, we all know that the possibility exists that a resurgence of the virus and/or mandates of Governor Wolf may necessitate a return to online course delivery.
-Dividing the semester into Two Terms will allow for a much easier transition and educational experience for our students should the need arise to change any plans or mode of course delivery.
+Dividing the semester into two terms will allow for a much easier transition and educational experience for our students should the need arise to change any plans or mode of course delivery.

 Including an online component for every course will also allow us to serve any Rosemont students who are unable to come to campus, either because of compromising heath conditions, or caring for a family member, since they will be able to participate in classes via one of our “smart” classrooms.
+For the spring, 2021 semester, students who wish to be fully online for their classes, will complete an online form indicating their desire to do so.

 Most important of all, dividing the semester into two Terms means that students will be taking fewer courses at a time, and therefore be able to concentrate and Focus on the material they are studying.
 In addition, since faculty will also be teaching fewer courses at a time, they will be able to continue to give the personal attention for which Rosemont is known to our students, regardless of whether we are on campus or online.